sidd-1337/timetabemakertest/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This repository is a frontend of our project "timetable-maker".
+For backend repository click here - [backend](https://github.com/sidd-1337/rocnikovy-projekt).
+For more information about the project check out our [wiki page](https://github.com/sidd-1337/rocnikovy-projekt/wiki).

 ## Available Scripts